 Retired veteran focuses career on helping others

-After retiring from a 21-year career in the U.S. Army, City University of Seattle alumnus and current student John Neibert began looking for a way to help other veterans when an executive order signed by President Obama opened a door for him to become a mental health counselor.
+After retiring from a 21-year career in the U.S. Army, City University of Seattle alumnus and current student John Neibert began looking for a way to help other veterans when an executive order signed by President Obama opened a door for him to become a peer counselor.

 “I’ve always been interested in psychology and sociology,” John said.
 “When the VA [opened positions for] certified peer counselors, I got one of the first ones under President Obama.
 The more I studied it and the more I did it, the more it came naturally.”

 From his work as a peer counselor, John got involved with professional organizations, including the National Alliance on Mental Illness, and in research.

 “I’m involved in the Patient Centered Outcome Research Institute as one of 20 research panelists that was granted $5 million by the National Institute of Mental Health for a five-year study on the correlation between opioids and pain management,” John said.
 “I also work with the Center to Improve Veteran Involvement and Care, which conducts research that empowers veterans to improve their health and become active participants in their healthcare.”

 The volunteer work he is doing as a research panelist and as a board member of NAMI reinforces what he is currently learning in the Master of Science in Healthcare Administration program.